Mehrdad93/Sentiment-classification-NB-XLNet/README.md

     |          +--- multinomial naive bayes algo source code

 Each folder has its own README file.
-So, for extra explanations please go to the sub-folders.
+So, for extra explanations please visit the sub-folders.

 --------------------------------